When I Was Your Age

 To put that into even more perspective, the average annual health insurance cost per person in 1960 was $146, CNBC reports.
 In 2016, it hit $10,345, nine times as high when adjusted for inflation.
 Costs are expected to increase to $14,944 in 2023.

-I rag on my generation (millennials) often.
+I rag on millennials often.
 But to rag on them for their economic situation is completely moronic.

-Everything has skyrocketed in costs, we are starting out life in massive debt, salaries are the same (or have fallen), and it’s increasingly difficult to invest effectively within the obviously manipulated markets.
+Everything has skyrocketed in costs, they are starting out life in massive debt, salaries are the same (or have fallen), and it’s increasingly difficult to invest effectively within the obviously manipulated markets.

-There is absolutely nothing my generation could have done to offset this.
+There is absolutely nothing the generation could have done to offset this.

 My family would still let me move in and live with them right now if I wanted, as they have very strong family values.
 Instead of the “get out of my house at 18” values that became so prolific in recent years.
 Naturally, there is no way I’m going to do that.
 But to know my family has those values is nice.
 It helped tremendously when I was younger.